alcionai/corso/docs/blog/2022-11-16-corso-announcement-free-backup-for-microsoft-365.md

 Corso’s secure backup protects against accidental data loss, service provider downtime and malicious threats, including ransomware attacks.
-Plus, a robust user community provides a venue for admins to share and learn about data protection and find best practices for how to security configure their M365 environments.
+Plus, a robust user community provides a venue for admins to share and learn about data protection and find best practices for how to securely configure their M365 environments.
 As a member of the community, you’ll have access to blogs, forums, and discussion, as well as updates on public and feedback-driven development.
 [Join the Corso community on Discord](https://discord.gg/63DTTSnuhT).